nortontruter/infracoders-workshop/Desktop.md

 ```

 # Packer
 This workshop builds packer from ISO on VirtualBox.
-Packer needs this in the json:
+Packer needs this in the workshop.json:

 * `<builder>.iso_url`           - ISO location on your disk
 * `<builder>.iso_checksum_type` - "None" means we are ignoring it